mjuric/conda-lsst/README.md

 # Add conda-lsst to PATH.
 This will allow you to call it as `conda lsst`
 export PATH="$PWD/bin:$PATH"

+# Tell conda where the channel we'll be uploading to is
+conda config --add channels http://eupsforge.net/conda/dev

 # If on Linux, build patchelf v0.8 (but see the note below)
 conda build recipes/static/patchelf